babasaraki/iandow.github.io/_posts/2017-07-12-Tensor_Chicken.md

 - data in cold storage and real-time data in streams,
 - and data on-premise, data in the cloud, or data at the IoT edge.

 MapR integrates key technologies, including a vast Big Data filesystem, a NoSQL database, and a distributed streaming engine into its patented Converged Data Platform.
-MapR uses open APIs such as HDFS, HBase, Kafka, POSIX, and NFS because it makes it easy for users to easily harness the power of MapR's underlying platform.
+MapR uses open APIs such as HDFS, HBase, Kafka, POSIX, and NFS because it makes it easy for users to harness the power of MapR's underlying platform.

-So next time you're planning to deploy infrastructure Big Data or code for Deep Learning, [contact me](https://twitter.com/iandownard) and lets talk shop!
+So next time you're planning to deploy infrastructure or code for Big Data, [contact me](https://twitter.com/iandownard) and lets talk shop!

 ![MapR Converged Data Platform](http://iandow.github.io/img/the-mapr-converged-data-platform-stack.png)